NatYoungren/sudoku_solver/README.md

 **Conclusion:** Njit is about ***~18x faster*** than non-njit.

-### C-Map Heuristic Testing
+### Sorting by Collapse Value Heuristic

 > **Notes:**
-> - A C-Map *(collapse map, not an official term)* value is the sum of options in other cells that are directly affected by a given collapse and propagation.
+> - C value is an estimate of how many likely a cell is to contain a given option, by evaluating the minimum number of competitors out of that cell's row, column, and 3x3 region.
+> - eg. C=9 shows that the evaluated cell option could theoretically be in any competing cell of that row, column, or region.
+C=1 means that the evaluated cell option has been solved, as it has no competitors in *either* its row, column, or region.
-> - For these tests, once a cell with the lowest number of options is selected, those options are sorted and recursed on by their C-Map values.
+> - For these tests, once a cell with the lowest number of options is selected, those options are sorted and recursed on by their C values.
-> - Collapsing options with lower C-Map values impacts fewer cells per recursion.
+> - Collapsing options with lower C values impacts fewer cells per recursion.
 > - The more cells affected by a collapse, the higher the chances of an invalid board state.

 ```